2br-2b/Github-Copilot-Project/Important questions about Copilot.md

 - How will this be used in the future?

 **Is using Copilot really cheating?** Where do we draw the line for cheating?

+- There's also a tool called [Tabnine](https://www.tabnine.com/) which is similar.
+It seems, however, that Tabnine is meant for smaller predictions.
+Tabnine is based on GPT-2 rather than OpenAI.
+Which performs better?